JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/02-MTL/00-Foundations.md/04-Introducing-Monad-Transformers.md

 ## Introducing `ReaderT`

-`OutputMonad` is better known as [`ReaderT`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader.Trans#t:ReaderT).
+`OutputMonad` is better known as `ReaderT`:
+- when `ReaderT`'s monadic type is a real monad, we call it [`ReaderT`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader.Trans#t:ReaderT)
+- when `ReaderT`'s monadic type is `Identity` (placeholder monadic type), we call it [`Reader`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader).

-It's corresponding type class is [`MonadReader`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader.Class)
+It's corresponding type class is [`MonadReader`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader.Class).

-To see how this works in practice, see the natural "evolution" one would take to use it: [the Monad Reader Example](https://gist.github.com/rlucha/696ca604c9744ad11aff7d46b1706de7)
+To see how this works in practice, see the natural "evolution" one would take to use it in real code: [the Monad Reader Example](https://gist.github.com/rlucha/696ca604c9744ad11aff7d46b1706de7)